The Long Hunt for the Next Breakthrough

 There is no guarantee for success.
 Not every product in development turns out to improve a patient’s quality of life significantly while checking all the boxes regarding effectiveness and safety.
 Even in the last phase of clinical trials, where a new drug is tested in humans, it still has, on average, a 40 percent chance of failing.
 Drug development carries technological and financial risks, and it requires people working in it to not get discouraged by setbacks.

 At Bayer, about 7,400 people worldwide work to discover new active ingredients and develop them into drugs and treatments.
 Their goals are to cure patients of diseases and lessen suffering.
-That is what drives internal specialist and epidemiologist Richard Nkulikiyinka, who has been working at Bayer for almost 13 years.
+That is what drives internal medicine specialist and epidemiologist Richard Nkulikiyinka, who has been working at Bayer for almost 13 years.
 Today, he heads the heart and kidney disease team in Clinical Development, the department responsible for the conduct of new drug trials in patients.

 At the beginning of his career in medicine, Nkulikiyinka worked as a resident physician in an emergency room where he witnessed daily, how important drugs can be.
 “I constantly attended to many patients with severe bouts of acute illness.
 Some had life-threatening heart problems or acute asthma attacks,” he said.
 “As there are tried and tested drugs that often provide immediate and dramatic relief, it was always a nice feeling to be of help to patients and their families.”
 Soon he began asking himself what it would feel like to be the one developing these drugs.
 So Nkulikiyinka decided to leave his job at the hospital and start a career in research.

 The importance of teamwork